nicklaw5/go-respond/README.md

 ## Handling Errors

-Your best option for handling errors that may occur when marshalling the JSON response, is to use [Negroni's Recovery middleware](https://github.com/urfave/negroni#recovery).
+The best option for handling errors that may occur while marshalling the JSON response, is to use [Negroni's Recovery middleware](https://github.com/urfave/negroni#recovery).
 Here's an example:

 ```go
 package main